FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/Store_and_Forward.md

 > **Note**
 >
-> To enable acknowledgments from the receiver to the sender, add the IPART for each CFTPART definition in each relay.
+> Note: To enable acknowledgments from the receiver to the sender, add the IPART for each CFTPART definition in each relay.
 For example:

 - For the Intermediate Site 2 in the CFTPART ID=IDGWAY, set the IPART=IDDEP1, which refers to the Intermediate Site 1.
 - For the Intermediate Site 1 in the CFTPART ID=IDDEP, set the IPART=IDNAT1, which refers to the sender site.